College Operations - Business and Support Services

 - Colorado Crises Services Hotline » 1.844.493.8255

-Disability (Student) Access Services
+Disability Access Services

 Faculty Office Hours

 Faculty are available for students.
-Please check D2L on the best way to connect with your instructors.To schedule a virtual appointment, please login to Navigate or refer to your instructor’s options shared in D2L.
+Please check D2L on the best way to connect with your instructors.

 International Student Services

-- For all immigration documents that requires physical services (ie. Travel signatures, printing and signing new I-20s, mailing of I-20s, etc), ISS will work and communicate with the student to provide the most efficient and effective solution.
+- For all immigration documents that requires physical services (ie. Travel signatures, printing and signing new I-20s, mailing of I-20s, etc), we will work and communicate with the student to provide the most efficient and effective solution.

 - Students who are authorized to work on campus, must update Sara of any changes with their position, work duties, etc. (ie. Working remotely)